scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 The favorites topics for this essay were more difficult to categorize than the self-summaries.
 In some cases, genres (or media) overlapped.
 For example, the TV-comedies-0 group included "The Walking Dead," which is a drama.
-There was also overlap between groups..
+There was also overlap between groups.
 This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
 We created superordinate groupings from the topics from which extracted